For an Informed Love of God

-You can purchase Basics of Biblical Greek: Workbook from your local bookseller, or online from ChristianBook.com.
+You can purchase Basics of Biblical Greek: Workbook online from ChristianBook.com or from your local bookseller.

-This expanded workbook is designed with you, the student, in mind and intended for use with the standard-setting Basics of Biblical Greek textbook, now in its third edition.
+This expanded and updated workbook is designed with the student in mind and intended for use with the standard-setting Basics of Biblical Greek Grammar textbook, now in its fourth edition.

-Two optional chapters have been added to the Basics of Biblical Greek Workbook, allowing you to read large chunks of the biblical text and enjoy the fruits of your labor faster than ever before.
-Each regular chapter is divided into six sections and includes extensive exercises and significant biblical passages for translation.
+Two optional chapters have been added to the Basics of Biblical Greek Workbook, allowing students to read large chunks of the biblical text and enjoy the fruits of their labor faster than ever before.
+Each chapter is divided into six sections and includes extensive exercises and significant biblical passages for translation.

 One of the most helpful and unique features of the workbook remains.
-You can go through the workbook on one of two tracks.
-Track 1 follows the workbook (and textbook) in its regular order, while Track 2 is organized so you can learn the verbs earlier in the course.
+You can go through the workbook on one of two tracks: Track One follows the workbook (and textbook) in its regular order, while Track Two is organized so you can learn verbs earlier in the course.

 This text is the companion volume to The Basics of Biblical Greek.
 Except for the first two chapters, each chapter is broken into six sections.